d0k1/groovy-eval-bench/README.md

 ```

 ## JMH options ##
-I used annotation to configre JMH to run each test.
+I used these annotations to configre JMH to run each test.
 List of annotations I used below:
 ```
 @BenchmarkMode(value = Mode.Throughput)